-If you have great credit, assets and income, a lender may be willing to cut into their margin a little bit in order to earn your business.
+If you have a great credit score, assets and income, a lender may be willing to cut into their price in order to earn your business.

 Another strategy you can use is to shop around and compare lenders.
-You would do this using the APR in order to look at the total cost of loan options.
+You can do this using the APR in order to look at the total cost of loan options.

-Mortgage lenders offering you the chance to buy points in order to get a lower interest rate in exchange for higher closing costs.
+Mortgage lenders offer you the chance to buy points in order to get a lower interest rate in exchange for higher closing costs.

-In exchange for a higher interest rate, you can minimize or even eliminate your closing cost by taking negative points.
+Alternatively, you can do the same thing in reverse to lower your closing costs by taking lender credits.
+This would mean that, in exchange for a higher interest rate, you’d minimize or even eliminate your closing costs by taking negative points.